September 13, 2017

 Group therapy is a great place for your daughter to get her head in the relationship game and practice the skills she’s learning before venturing into the friendships of middle or high school, social media connections, or relationships with the opposite sex.

 Your young teen can look forward to regularly honing her own way of effectively relating.
 She’ll be coached and encouraged in a caring environment.
-She’ll also be challenged and discover ways of coping with discomfort that may leave her feeling more relationally capable.
+She’ll also be challenged and discover ways of coping with the discomfort that may leave her feeling more relationally capable.

 Group work s a way of learning and practicing skills routinely.
 Over time, your daughter’s confidence and ability to apply her skills will improve and become a part of her everyday life.